A urine dipstick test is often done as part of an overall urinalysis, but it also can be done on its own, depending on the doctor's concerns.

 The results of the urine dipstick test will be available right away.
 If abnormalities are found, further urine tests will be needed.
 Talk to your child's doctor about the meaning of the specific test results.

 No risks are associated with taking a urine dipstick test.
-If a catheterized specimen is required it may cause temporary discomfort and you can discuss any questions you have about this procedure with your healthcare provider.
+If a catheterized specimen is required, it may cause temporary discomfort.

 The urine dipstick test is painless.
 Explaining how the test will be conducted, and why it's being done, can help ease your child's fear.
 Make sure your child understands that the urinary opening must be clean and the urine must be collected midstream.